 Income and Expenditure or Profit and Loss Account - |

 Where do we find them?
-On gateway of Tally screen Income and Expenditure Account : Income & Expenditure Statement is suitable for organizations which do not engage in trading of goods or services.
+On gateway of Tally screen Income and Expenditure Account : Income & Expenditure Statement is suitable for organizations that do not engage in the trading of goods or services.
 We can toggle between Income and Expenditure Statement and Profit & Loss A/c by pressing F 11 on the keyboard and setting the option Use Income and Expenses A/c instead of Profit and Loss A/c? to Yes/No as, as required. |

 For Profit and Loss Account = Letter “P” on the keyboard For Income and expenditure Account = Letter “N” on the keyboard |